 Research and Development Expenses.
-Research and development expenses decreased by 21.4% from \$6.6 million in the three months ended June 30, 2022 to \$5.2 million in the three months ended June 30, 2023.
-The decrease in research and development spending was primarily related to decreases of \$742,000 in payroll related expenses and \$605,000 in outside consulting expenses for the development of Gemini-II.
-Research and development expenses included stock-based compensation expense of \$351,000 and \$386,000 for the three months ended June
+Research and development expenses decreased by 19.0% from \$5.2 million in the three months ended June 30, 2023 to \$4.2 million in the three months ended June 30, 2024.
+The decrease in research and development spending was primarily related to decreases of \$430,000 of payroll related expenses due to reductions in headcount, \$166,000 in outside consulting expenses for the development of our APU-2 product and stock-based compensation expense of \$96,000.
+Research and development expenses in the three months ended June 30, 2024 were also offset by \$318,000 of funding received under the government contracts discussed above.
+Research and development expenses included stock-based compensation expense of \$386,000 and \$290,000 for the three months ended June 30, 2023 and 2024, respectively.